 New ETS Timetable valid from the 1st of December 2019 into 2020.

-New Ipoh to Padang Besar ETS Timetable from the 11th of October 2019:
+New Ipoh to Padang Besar ETS Timetable valid for 2019 and into 2020:

 |Train Number||Departs Ipoh||Arrives Pdg.
 Besar||Operating Days|